webu/dalec/README.md

 ### DALEC_TTL

 * *default*: `900`
-* per child setting: yes
+* per child app setting: yes
-* per child's type setting: yes
+* per child app's content type setting: yes

 Number of seconds before an ajax request sends a new query to the instance providing instance.

 ### DALEC_CONTENT_MODEL

 * *default*: `"dalec_prime.Content"`
-* per child setting: no
+* per child app setting: no
-* per child's type setting: no
+* per child app's content type setting: no

 Concrete model to use to store contents.
 If you do not want to use the default one, you should not add `dalec.prime` in `INSTALLED_APPS` to avoid to load a useless model